rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after an update check on the Remote Repository has been performed for a package.
+Fired after an update check on the Version Control System has been performed for a package.
 Fired during client update API request.

 **Parameters**
 `$has_update`
-> (bool) `true` is the package has updates on the Remote Repository, `false` otherwise
+> (bool) `true` is the package has updates on the Version Control System, `false` otherwise

 `$type`
 > (string) type of the package checked - `"Plugin"`, `"Theme"`, or `"Generic"`